Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 "We soldiers are born from the Queen, we fight... and then..."

 "To the Queen you return."
-The Kevesi Queen's voice sounded from above.
-Her throne slowly floated down as the group watched, ran up and faced her directly.
+The Kevesi Queen's voice sounded from above, finishing his sentence.
+Her throne slowly floated down from above as the group watched.
+They ran up to face her just when her 'chair' docked into position.

 "Th-the Queen...?"